 Another QWERTY keyboard for Windows

 Another QWERTY keyboard for Windows can be found here: https://skotlando.org/index.php/links/14-about-esperanto.
 Once installed, you should be able to select it using the normal Windows method for choosing layouts for different languages (you might possibly have to reboot your computer to complete installation).
-Then a language icon will appear in your toolbar and you can then switch between it and English (or whatever other language(s) you normally use).
+A language icon will appear in your toolbar and you can then switch between it and whatever other language(s) you normally use.

-The Canadian Multilingual Standard layout is preinstalled in Windows.
+Some esperantists have recommended the Canadian Multilingual Standard layout.
+It is pre-installed in Windows.
 To find out how to select an alternative keyboard layout go to:

-Use the menu steps given to change to the Canadian Multilingual Standard layout.
+Use the menu steps given to change to the Canadian Multilingual Standard layout, or some other “international” or “extended” layout.

 “With Tajpi running you can enter combinations like like sx, gh, ^u and others, and they will be automatically replaced by the appropriate Esperanto letter.
 You can also configure your keyboard so that an Esperanto letter appears immediately when pressing a certain key, simulating a keyboard remap.
 It’s also possible to use Alt Gr or simulate the “dead keys” which exist in many standard keyboard layouts.
 Tajpi also has a basic scripting language providing more advanced configuration, as well as utilities to convert to and from the so-called X-system or input any Unicode character upon pressing a configured keystroke.”